Requiring certified cost or pricing data (10 U.S.C. chapter 271 and 41 U.S.C. chapter 35)

 - Submission Requirements

-- Contractors must submit certified cost or pricing data and a Certificate of Current Cost or Pricing Data (FAR 15.406-2).
+- Contractors must submit certified cost or pricing data and a Certificate of Current Cost or Pricing Data.

 Responsibilities

-- Contracting Officers: Determine if certified data is required, apply exceptions, request waivers, ensure proper documentation, and require certificates.
+- Contracting Officers: Determine if exceptions apply, obtain certified data when required, ensure proper documentation, and enforce submission of certificates.

-- Contractors: Submit accurate, complete, and current certified cost or pricing data and the required certificate; comply with threshold and timing requirements.
+- Contractors: Submit accurate, complete, and current certified cost or pricing data and certificates when required; comply with threshold changes and requests for data.

 Practical Implications

-- Ensures the government obtains fair and reasonable pricing for significant contract actions.
+- Ensures the government pays fair and reasonable prices by requiring certified data for significant contract actions.

-- Contractors must be vigilant about thresholds and exceptions to avoid unnecessary submissions or compliance failures.
+- Contractors must be vigilant about thresholds, exceptions, and documentation requirements.